BOAS in Dogs: Causes of Breathing Problems in Flat-Faced Breed Dogs

 Keep an eye on their weight

-Obesity can lead to breathing difficulties no matter your dog’s breed, but it’s especially dangerous for pooches that already find breathing challenging because of their short noses.
+Obesity can lead to breathing difficulties no matter your dog’s breed, but it’s especially dangerous for pups that already find breathing challenging because of their short noses.
 For this reason, its best to always be mindful of your dog’s body condition score and to make sure it doesn’t get too high.
 Always talk to the vet before making any changes to your dog’s diet and make sure you get the go ahead for including more exercise in their routine.

 Exercise your dog carefully

 Exercising your dog helps keep your best friend fit and gets rid of those extra pounds.
-However, pet owners who have a cute flat-faced dog in their family need to be extra careful when it comes to the intensity and duration of their exercise sessions.
+However, pet owners who have a flat-faced dog in their family need to be extra careful when it comes to the intensity and duration of their exercise sessions.
 Even if you’re just going out for a simple walk, make sure the distance is not too long for your dog to handle and take plenty of breaks.

 Use a harness not a collar when your dog is on a lead

-If you want to find out more about your dog’s health check out our guides on common health issues in Pugs as well as on the health problems French Bulldogs are prone to.
+If you want to find out more about your dog’s health, check out our guides on common health issues in Pugs as well as on the health problems French Bulldogs are prone to.